CommunityToolkit/Maui.NativeLibraryInterop/README.md

 1. Submodule or otherwise clone this repo into your project, and reference the projects directly as outlined above in the [Get Started section](#get-started)
 2. Build the binding projects and consume the .dll assembly artifacts

-> NOTE: Getting this repository building in CI and producing assembly and/or nuget artifacts is a near term goal but not available currently.
+> NOTE: Getting this repository building in CI and producing assembly and/or NuGet artifacts is a near term goal but is not currently available.

 ## Contributing